MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/index.md

 code using C or C++.

 > [!NOTE]
-> **TraceLoggingProvider.h** requires the event attributes (provider
+> **TraceLoggingProvider.h** requires compile-time constant values for
-> name, event name, field names, field types, etc.) to be defined at
+> event attributes such as provider name, event name, and field names.
+To
-> compile-time.
-To minimize runtime overhead, **TraceLoggingProvider.h** builds
+> minimize runtime overhead, **TraceLoggingProvider.h** builds its data
-> its data structures at compile-time and stores the information in read-only
+> structures at compile-time and stores the information in read-only memory.
+If
-> memory.
-If you need to generate runtime-dynamic, you will need to use a
+> you need to generate runtime-dynamic events, you will need to use a different
-> different TraceLogging implementation such as
+> TraceLogging implementation such as
 > [TraceLoggingDynamic](https://github.com/microsoft/tracelogging/tree/main/etw).

 ## Quick Start